wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 transaction must abort.
 Otherwise, the read opreation is atomic w.r.t concurrent writes, and the wt is consistent with the read value.
 Only the wt is saved for validation.
 Since wt is usually just an integer, when the granularity is large, it costs less to save wt instead of the value of data items.
 On transaction commit, the write set is locked as usual.
-Instead of validating values of data items, we re-read the wt of each data item in the read set.
+Instead of validating values of data items, the validation process re-reads the wt of each data item in the read set.
 If the lock bit is clear and the current wt agrees with the saved wt, then validation succeeds.
 After the write phase, the wt of data items in the write set is incremented before data items can be unlocked.
-Note that although per-item wt and the write lock is maintained, this scheme is The global timestamp counter is no longer needed.
+Note that although per-item version is maintained, this scheme is still considered as value-based, because no global timestamp counter is needed.

 ### Conclusion